Pixelthegreat/mango/README.md

 A programming language also written in C.

 # updates
-this updates section of the README.md file will only show the latest free updates.
+this updates section of the README.md file will only show the latest three updates.
 For more information, please read the README.md file from older commits or go to the releases/tags section of the repository.

+## March 29, 2022 - 0.2.0
+This update is a feature and bugfix update.
+Bugs are now listed in BUGFIX.md, so for more information on a bug, please read that.
+Bugfix numbers are formatted like this, `mb<bug_number>`, and will be referred to in the list of fixed bugs if there are any.

+This update adds an API for using libc's builtin `libdl` functions.
+Although I do not have any examples prepared, I do wish to provide some soon.
+I also wish to provide general language documentation soon, as well.

+Added:
+	- The `libdl` API for Mango

+Fixed:
+	- mb101: Fixed a bug in which type objects would be garbage collected without warning

 ## February 17, 2022 - 0.1.2
 This update is a simple bugfix.